Students with disabilities often have needs due to financial limitations that affect their ability to meaningfully engage in the learning process.

 - Increased likelihood of students disengaging in school

+In fiscal 2019, the Foundation provided $6,028 to address critical needs of students with disabilities.
 To contribute to this effort to meet the critical needs of students with disabilities, please contact Adrienne Eaglin, Family and Community Outreach Manager of Special School District, 314-989-8311, email@example.com.